Ornamental Tree with Edible Fruit

 The persimmon is a deciduous ornamental tree with edible fruit.
 You could plant one in a side or back yard where you can enjoy the ornamental feature but not be bothered by dropping fruit on sidewalks or driveways.

-Another fascinating feature of your Persimmon tree is the dark grey ornamental bark.
+Another fascinating feature of your Persimmon tree is the ornamental bark.
+The trunk appears as if it’s covered in square and rectangular, dark grey plates.
 This is especially showy in the winter months when the leaves have fallen.

 Persimmon trees are lovely ornamentals with outstanding fall fruit.
-The persimmon tree is, quite simply, a tree an attractive tree with many benefits.
+Other parts of the tree have also been traditionally used, such as the leaves for tea and the wood (which is extremely hard).
+The persimmon tree is, quite simply, a tree with much to recommend it.

 * Edible fruit